PhilT95/athenlyx/docs/applications/mkdocs/mkdocs_setup.md

 Your website should now be reachable.
 If you are using SSL, please make sure to setup a certificate or you will run into SSL erros.
 You can use **certbot** by **LetsEncrypt** to quickly get a valid certificate.
 The certbot will also edit your nginx configuration to insert your certificate.

 ## Conclusion
 MkDocs is a very easy and simple tool to transform Markdown documentation collections into a simple and easy to navigate web page.
 With the help of nginx, you can quickly host your own collection.
+If you want to update and compile your documentation automatically, you can use **git** and a simple **cron job** to set this up.
+You can read more [here](mkdocs_autoupdate.md).